Police corruption: Slovenia

-Contemporary concerns about police corruption are largely reflected by public opinion, which demonstrate widespread consensus that corruption within all public sectors is a "very big problem" in Slovenia.
+Contemporary concerns about police corruption are largely reflected by public opinion, which demonstrates widespread consensus that corruption within all public sectors is a "very big problem" in Slovenia.
 The 2013 Special Eurobarometer on Corruption showed that 76% (the second highest percentage in the EU) of Slovenian participants believed there had been an increase in corruption in the last three years.
-Furthermore, public opinion suggests that police corruption in particular is a significant issue, which much concern over bribery, and abuse of power for personal gain amongst Slovenian police officers.
+Furthermore, public opinion suggests that police corruption in particular is a significant issue with much concern over bribery, and abuse of power for personal gain amongst Slovenian police officers.

 Initially, Slovenian legislation did not provide for corruption as a separate offence distinguished from other forms of crime.
-Corruption is not used as a legal term in Slovenia, instead, the legislation provides for each offence individually as a criminal act.
+Corruption is not used as a legal term in Slovenia; instead, the legislation provides for each offence individually as a criminal act.
 The Prevention of Corruption Act, adopted in 2004, defines corruption as "ever trespassing of the obligated treatment of official or responsible subject in the private or public sector, as well as the treatment of subjects that are initiators of violators, or subjects that can benefit from the violations".
 Changes within the organisation of policing in Slovenia were brought about initially by the 1991 Constitution, in line with political changes towards a more democratic system with a greater sensitivity towards human rights.
-These changes, along with the birth of the Constitutional court to enforce these, brought about strict limitations on powers of police to search and seize, as well as more emphasis on the protection of privacy and fundamental rights in criminal proceedings.
+These changes, along with the birth of the Constitutional Court to enforce these, brought about strict limitations on the powers of the police to search and seize, as well as more emphasis on the protection of privacy and fundamental rights in criminal proceedings.
 The judicial control over police powers was further strengthened in the Police Act of 1998, later reinforced by the New Organisation and Work of the Police Act 2013.
 These acts provide specifically for instances of police corruption.
-Additionally, the 2013 act allowed an individual to file a direct complaint against a police officer if they thought the act, or failure to act, of the officer violated human rights or fundamental freedoms.
+Additionally, the 2013 Act allowed an individual to file a direct complaint against a police officer if they thought the act, or failure to act, of the officer violated human rights or fundamental freedoms.